tenzinite/tbot/README.md

-S&P500 data sourced form Wikipedia and used to create a trading algorithm.
+S&P500 data sourced from Wikipedia and used to create a trading algorithm.